They left one war and wound up in another: Yemenis, Afghans and Syrians flee Ukraine

-Russia’s onslaught in Ukraine brought stark choices for some people who had already left one war — only to wind up in another, and have to flee again.
+Russia’s onslaught in Ukraine has brought stark choices for some people who had already left one war — only to wind up in another, and have to flee again.

-They joined more than 2 million people driven from Ukraine since the invasion, Europe’s fastest exodus since World War II.
+They have joined more than 2 million people driven from Ukraine since the invasion, Europe’s fastest exodus since World War II.

-One of them was an Afghan data analyst who fled to Kyiv from Kabul after the Taliban takeover of Afghanistan and found herself on the run for the second time in six months.
+One of them is an Afghan data analyst who fled to Kyiv from Kabul after the Taliban takeover of Afghanistan and found herself on the run for the second time in six months.
 Masouma Tajik escaped the Ukrainian capital with a backpack she had carried from Kabul, some clothes and her laptop.

-And the family of an 11-year-old Ukrainian boy who reached Slovakia alone this week, with a phone number scrawled on his hand, had already fled years ago from Syria — where Russia intervened in a brutal war with airstrikes to back President Bashar al-Assad.
+And the family of an 11-year-old Ukrainian boy who reached Slovakia alone, with a phone number scrawled on his hand, had already fled years ago from Syria — where Russia intervened in a brutal war with airstrikes to back President Bashar al-Assad.

 On Facebook groups for Syrians in Ukraine, messages from refugees asked for help leaving the country, temporary accommodation or advice on where to go to after escaping.